 Instrumenting collaboration with web-annotating tools

 The availability of digital archives and other research data via the Internet creates new chances for collaboration.
-Indeed, equipped with special software, researchers from different institution, countries and fields can work together via the network.
+Indeed, equipped with special software, researchers from different institutions, countries and fields can work together via the network.
 Such collaboration can take the form of annotating the data and sharing these annotations using an annotation infrastructure.
-By an annotation we mean a remark or other additional information over a fragment(s) of a document(s).
+By an annotation we mean a remark or other additional information pertaining to one or more fragments of a document or set of documents.

 DWAN framework

-DWAN is a software framework for possibly multiple annotation clients working together with a single backend.
+DWAN is a software framework allowing multiple annotation clients to work together with a single backend.
 The backend consists of a database and a Representational State Transfer (REST) web service implemented in Java.

-A client is developed specifically for a particular sort(s) of web-documents, whereas the backend is not specific and treats requests of all clients in the same way.
+Clients can be developed for a particular sorts of web-documents, whereas the backend is not domain specific and treats requests of all clients in the same way.

-A client and the server exchange data via sending REST requests and responses.
-A client accepts and sends XML files that obey DWAN XML schema, which is a part of the server-side software.
-It mirrors a data model that has been designed to represent the main data classes, which are involved in constructing annotations, and relations between these classes.
+The server and its clients exchange data by sending REST requests and responses.
+A client accepts and sends XML documents that obey the common DWAN XML schema.
+This schema represents a data model that has been designed to represent the main data classes, which are involved in constructing annotations, and relations between these classes.

 DWAN data model